New Sonapur Cemetery

 What are the advantages of choosing cremation compared to burial?

 Cremation frequently offers families greater flexibility to personalize memorials for loved ones and tends to be more cost-effective compared to burial.
-In contrast, traditional burials, while typically more expensive, generally have a smaller environmental impact
+In contrast, traditional burials which have more average cost, generally have a smaller environmental impact

 How does a traditional funeral differ from a cremation?